- The introduction of corporate bookmakers devastated business for on-course bookies

-It’s a quirk of the betting market (and questionable regulation) that, as Fletcher pointed out, on-course bookies (generally sole traders) are required to accept higher volume bets than their multinational conglomerate counterparts.
+Due to questionable regulation, on-course bookies (who are generally sole traders) are required to accept higher volume bets than multinational corporates.

-This is taken into account with the ABA Price, with the calculation being weighted on the limits that each bookmaker is required to accept.
-It gives the price a genuine base: it’s the total price that the punter could get if betting with all the bookies participating.
+This is taken into account with the ABA Price, with the calculation weighted on the limits that each bookmaker has.
+It gives the price a genuine base… it’s the total price that the punter could get if betting with all the bookies participating.

-For punters hoping to get more on, the kicker here is that each bookie participating in the ABA price has his own individual limit.
-If and when they’re combined online under the ABA price, it’ll mean massively improved betting limits for big volume punters.
+For punters hoping to get more on, the kicker is each bookie participating in the ABA price has his own individual limit.
+Combining them online under the ABA price means massively improved betting limits for big volume punters.

 “It’s about our bookmakers working together to broaden the ability to take larger bets and share the risk,” said Fletcher.

-Champion Bets will keep an eye on the ABA price space and ensure that as punters, you’re kept up to date with any new developments.
+Champion Bets is keeping an eye on the ABA project and will keep punters up to date with any new developments.

 The Professor launched his Queensland Winners service in September 2018, and it’s been nothing short of a remarkable success to date.